 Hike the Cinque Terre – a place untouched for centuries, brimming with unparalleled beauty.
 Planning tips for your unforgettable adventure.
-A place that can only be reached by foot– a place that has stood untouched for centuries– a place that contains more beauty than any traveller could dream of.
-Hiking the Cinque Terre is a one of a kind experience that adventurer should miss when visiting Italy, but it can be confusing to plan so here are some things you should know.
+A place that can only be reached by foot– a place that has stood untouched for centuries– a place that contains more beauty than any traveler could dream of.
+Hiking the Cinque Terre is a one-of-a-kind experience that adventurers should miss when visiting Italy, but it can be confusing to plan so here are some things you should know.

 There’s really nowhere on earth like the Cinque Terre.
-There are very few places in the world where no cars can get to and instead, must be trekked to, increasing your appreciation of the beauty of the crystaline water splashing against villages’ colorful buildings that are filled with family-run restaurants and shops.
+There are very few places in the world where no cars can get to and instead, must be trekked to, increasing your appreciation of the beauty of the crystalline water splashing against villages’ colorful buildings that are filled with family-run restaurants and shops.

 The Cinque Terre, meaning “Five Lands”, is exacly that—a coast with five towns, each unique and beautiful in their own way.

 To hike the Cinque Terre should be on everyone’s bucket list.
 It’s incomprehensibly stunning and it’s a privilege that people are still able to access it.
 Sadly, this place will not likely be able to withstand the eventual rise of ocean levels.
 Nevertheless, you must experience the spiritual journey of hiking here.

 Choosing Your Route

 What route to take is the hard question.
 Information about how to hike the Cinque Terre can be a little confusing with the low trail, mid-trail, high trail, and coastal trail.

 To be clear, there are 3 different trails that parallel the coast:

 - the coastal path (AKA the low trail),